microchip-pic-avr-examples/dspic33a-crypto-accelerator-module/README.md

 | trng       | Example application project for TRNG     |
 | aes        | Example application project for AES      |

-All projects have the following compiler options:
-- Optimization for size (Os)
-- Common Include dir: The relate path for each project (Example: ../mplabxProjectName.X)
-    - This is added in the project properties under XC-DSC -> Common include dirs

 # Crypto Accelerator Module APIs

 The included demonstration projects provide examples of the various Crypto Accelerator Module features.
-They display usage of the Crypto Accelerator Module library being consumed by the Common Crypto API and associated hardware wrappers.
-The Crypto Accelerator Module library can also be used externally by using the following [APIs](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=CAM&redirect=true).
+The application project needs to include the Common Crypto driver in the crypto/common_crypto folder.
+The Common Crypto API and associated hardware wrappers invoke the Crypto Accelerator Module library files.

+The Crypto Accelerator Module library can function independently by utilizing the following [APIs](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=CAM&redirect=true).

 # MISRA

 A MISRA scan has been conducted on the Crypto Accelerator Module library source files.
 The source files are Misra compliant for Required and Mandatory rules.

 # Benchmarking